 The last time I got on board an MRT train, it was packed tighter than a can of sardines.
 I squeezed in nonetheless as I was rushing to the hospital.
 By the time I got there, my cousin had already come out of surgery, and was arguing the merits of bike riding at midnight.
-In the time I took to get there – a man was cut open, had his insides rearranged, got stitched back up, overcame anesthesia, and recovered enough to indulge in an argument.
+In the time I took to get there – a man was cut open, had his insides rearranged, got stitched back up, overcame anaesthesia, and recovered enough to indulge in an argument.

 Suddenly, cars started to feel like a necessity.